Ezequiel Skverer

-Ezequiel Skverer (יחזקאל סקוורר; born February 24, 1989) is an Israeli-Argentinian former professional basketball player.
+Ezequiel Skverer (יחזקאל סקוורר; born February 24, 1989) is an Israeli-Argentine former professional basketball player.

 Early life

 Skverer is Jewish, he was born in Bahía Blanca, Argentina.
 Skverer lived his first 4 years in Argentina before growing up in Karmiel, Israel.
 He played for Ironi Nahariya youth team.

 Skverer was later joined Maccabi Tel Aviv youth team and helped them to win the Championship and State Cup titles in 2007.

 Professional career

 In 2007, Skverer started his professional career with Maccabi Tel Aviv.
 On December 28, 2007, Skverer parted ways with Maccabi and joined Maccabi Givat Shmuel / Habika of the Liga Leumit.

 In his fourth season with Habikaa, Skverer helped them to promote to the Israeli Premier League after they swept Hapoel Tel Aviv 3–0 in the best-of-five series.